 Park Guell is a public park system composed of gardens and architectonic elements located on Carmen Hill.
-Guadi was originally instructed to build a miniature village of house for the wealthy but the project flopped and in 1922 the city bought the estate and opened it as a public park.
+Guadi was originally instructed to build a miniature village of houses for the wealthy but the project flopped and in 1922 the city bought the estate and opened it as a public park.

 Second Stop – Museu Picasso

-You would be crazy to come to Barcelona and miss out of this, the museum concentrates on Picasso’s more formative years but does give a good insight into his later and more known work.
+You would be crazy to come to Barcelona and miss out of this — the museum concentrates on Picasso’s more formative years but does give a good insight into his later and more known work.

 Third Stop – Montjuic’s Magic Fountain

-To end an unforgettable trip it has to be the magic fountain, designed by Charles Buigas and first shown at the Great Universal Exhibition in 1929 the fountain is still as magical today.
+Designed by Charles Buigas and first shown at the Great Universal Exhibition in 1929, the fountain is still as magical today.

 A spectacular display of colour, light, motion, music and water acrobatics is sure to end your trip in style.